KenCloud-Tech/go-ipld-prolly-trees/docs/IPLD-ProllyTree-Spec.md

 }
 ```

-NodeStore is an import module that saves almost all information and data of ProllyTree.
-It is used anywhere in the project such as tree building, updating, getting…… We can also read the saved tree before.
-The nodestore we use in the project is based on the blockstore(ipfs)
+NodeStore is an important module that saves almost all information and data of ProllyTree.
+It is used anywhere in the project such as tree building, updating, getting, etc. It can also read previously saved tree nodes.
+The nodestore we use in the project is based on the IPFS blockstore interface.
 ### ProllyTree
 ```golang
 type ProllyTree struct {